 Billy Schenck has been known internationally for more than 44 years as one of the originators of the contemporary Western pop art movement.
 He is an American painter who incorporates techniques from photorealism with a pop art sensibility to both exalt and poke fun at images of the West.

-With more than 100 solo shows in the U.S. and Europe, his career highlights include the 2013 Utah Museum of Fine Art’s exhibition Bierstadt to Warhol: American Indians in the West, the Denver Art Museum’s 2011 Western Horizons exhibition; and a retrospective of serigraphs created by Schenck from 1971 to 1996 at the Tucson Museum of Art.
+Career highlights include the 2013 Utah Museum of Fine Art’s exhibition, Bierstadt to Warhol: American Indians in the West; the Denver Art Museum’s 2011 Western Horizons exhibition; and a retrospective of serigraphs created by Schenck from 1971 to 1996 at the Tucson Museum of Art.

-Billy Schenck is represented by Altamira Fine Art, Jackson, Wyoming, and Scottsdale, Arizona; Blue Rain Gallery, Santa Fe, New Mexico; Castle Fine Art, London, Manchester, Leeds, and Cambridge, England; JoAnne Artman Gallery, Laguna Beach, California, and New York City; Medicine Man Gallery, Tucson, Arizona; Maxwell Alexander Gallery, Los Angeles, California; Modern West Fine Art, Salt Lake City, Utah; and Visions West Contemporary, Denver Colorado.
+Billy Schenck is represented by Blue Rain Gallery, Santa Fe, New Mexico; Castle Fine Art, London, Manchester, Leeds, and Cambridge, England; JoAnne Artman Gallery, Laguna Beach, California, and New York City; Mark Sublette Medicine Man Gallery, Tucson, Arizona; Maxwell Alexander Gallery, Los Angeles, California; Modern West Fine Art, Salt Lake City, Utah; and Visions West Contemporary, Denver, Colorado, and Bozeman, Montana.

 Back to Artists and Artwork